Estimate Time7 min

 What is trading?

-Trading is buying and selling financial assets, like individual stocks, ETFs (a basket of many stocks and other assets), bonds, commodities, and more, in hopes of making a short-term profit.
+Trading is buying and selling financial assets, like individual stocks, bonds, commodities, ETFs (a basket of securities from one or multiple of these asset classes), and more, in hopes of making a short-term profit.
 Traders could be buying and selling investments multiple times a day, week, or month.
 Though technically you "make a trade" anytime you buy or sell an investment, most people associate trading with an active investing strategy.

 Similarities of investing and trading

 At their most basic level, trading and investing are identical.
-Both involve opening an account to buy and sell investments.
+Both involve buying and selling investments.
 And each offers the chance for you to pick a wide range of investment types to help you reach your personal goals.
 Here are other ways investing and trading are alike.

 Opportunity for compound returns